vanilla-plus-library/vanilla-recipepack/vplib-custom-crafting-datapack/README.md

 ## Documentation

+The Universal Crafting Table can be crafted in a normal Crafting Table in the survival.
+An alternative way to place the block is running the function tag `#vplib:custom_crafting/api/table/place`(cheats required).

 ### Recipe ID

 The library keeps the objective `vplib.recipe` for the users to register their recipes, inside the recipe file, you would only need a single line: